Precis-Digital/advent_of_code_2023/gianni/README.md

 - Standardized all logs for consistency.
 - Refactored all `index.js` files to align with Day 1's `index.js`.
 - Resolved a bug in Day 1 example part-1 logging where characters were being removed.
+- UPDATE DAY 4: Used a javascript version of https://github.com/Lyqst/aoc2023/ and converted it to my needs its way way faster now i didnt know you can split data like that.
+Went from 30min to 2ms HUGE CHANGE

+#### Day 7

+###### Tasks
+- Enhance JSDocs: Include console log in examples when `isLoggingEnabled` is true.
+- Improve JSDocs: Ensure all examples in the documentation are accurate and up-to-date.
+- Attempt to find online solutions for missing days. and refactor it into a class

+#### Day 8

+- WINTER PARTY!!!